will-t-harris/bikes-and-bytes/data/blog/2020/05/18/jsx.md

 let element = <img src={userImage} />;
 ```

-> Because this element doesn't have any _children_, we can self-close the tag like we can in an XML document
+> Because this element doesn't have any _children_, we can self-close the tag as we can in an XML document

 In practice, when we use this `element`, we can render different images depending on the `useImage` value passed into the `src` attribute.
 This allows us to _reuse the same element with different values_, providing flexibility and reusability in our code.
 The `useImage` value could come from anywhere in our application -- an HTTP request, user input, etc. Our JSX is the same, it is only concerned with rendering the final value.